BURNOUT FACTORS: RISK AND PREVENTION

 Playing a new game, especially if you have early access, can absolutely draw new viewers.
 But for some, feeling pressured to always be playing the newest game or bouncing from game to game can be exhausting.
 Feeling like you need to feature a new game (or film, or TV show, etc.) even if you don’t like that particular game diminishes enjoyment and contributes a sense of helplessness or cynicism.

-There’s also the potential for a strong sense of guilt or FOMO if you don’t — or can’t — chase the content trend, and resentment or jealousy towards those that do.
+There’s also the potential for a strong sense of guilt or FOMO if you don’t — or can’t — chase the content trend, and resentment or jealousy toward those that do.

 There is no shortage of pressures acting on content creators.
 In addition to chasing trends, creators can experience intense pressure from both fans and critics.